Last Updated on

 The free version of Imagify enables you to optimize up to 25MB of images per month, but they also offer several premium plans.
 You can get a subscription that increases your monthly limit, or alternatively buy a one-time plan that gives you a specific amount of additional data.

 Next up, ShortPixel is an intuitive and comprehensive plugin that is perfect for beginners and the more experienced alike.
-There are three levels of optimization: lossy, lossless and ‘glossy’, along with bulk optimization, and Images optimized to less than 5% are not counted towards your monthly quota.
-Also, because it automatically creates a backup of all your original images, you can safely test the plugin without worrying about losing the originals.
+There are three levels of optimization: lossy compression, lossless compression and ‘glossy’, along with bulk optimization, and images optimized to less than 5% are not counted towards your monthly quota.
+Also, because it automatically creates a backup of all your original images, you can safely test the plugin without worrying about losing the original quality settings.

 - Offers an option to convert to the WebP format.